mblukac/conjoints-power-shiny/README.md

 Listening on http://127.0.0.1:xxxx
 ```

-Copy and paste the `http://127.0.0.1:xxxx` to your browser.
+The last part (`:xxxx`) will be specific to your instance.
+Copy and paste the whole link `http://127.0.0.1:xxxx` to your browser.
 This should open the App for you.
+Enjoy!

 --------

+## Cite

-Enjoy and please don't forget to let us know what you liked or disliked and to cite our work in your papers:
+We put a lot of work into this, so please don't forget to cite our work if you use it.

 ```{r}
 Lukac, M. & Stefanelli, A. (2020).
 Conjoint Experiments: Power Analysis Tool.
 Retrieved from https://mblukac.shinyapps.io/conjoints-power-shiny/
 ```

+I cannot stress this enough, 🔥please🔥 get in touch with your feedback or questions.
+It will be **immensely** helpful for us to hear what the community thinks about this, so that we can all develop something useful for everyone.